schymane/MassBank-documentation/user_documentation.md

 ## Conversion

-In this section we collect pointers to existing software implementations that read / write / process MassBank records.
+In this section we collect pointers to existing software implementations that read / write / process MassBank records or prepared data collections.

+### Official release artifacts

+With every [release](https://github.com/MassBank/MassBank-data/releases) of MassBank-data we also release converted libraries in different flavours of msp.

 ### MassBank and Bruker `*.library` conversion